Business Line of Credit – Is it Right for my Business?

 When applying for a line of credit from a bank, borrowers will almost certainly have to offer an asset, such as residential or commercial property, in order to secure the credit line.
 However, many of the leading non-bank lenders are much more flexible and can issue an unsecured small business loan or unsecured line of credit.
 No asset security is required upfront to access a]] Prospa’s line of credit for small businesses up to $100,000 and no property security is required to access GetCapital’s working capital facility up to $250,000.

-Remember, if businesses are confident in their ability to repay business line of credit loans then they may actually prefer a secured line of credit facility – it reduces the risk to the lender and thus reduces the interest rate for borrowing against the line of credit
+Remember, if businesses are confident in their ability to repay business line of credit loans then they may actually prefer a secured line of credit facility – it reduces the risk to the lender and thus reduces the interest rate for borrowing against the line of credit.
+A home equity line of credit is one example of a secured line of credit that could lower the interest rates paid significantly.

 Repayment Schedule and Business Line of Credit Renewal